 Qualitative data was provided from 58 semi structured interviews.
 Qualitative analysis of this data indicated the values that the patients found from the service.
 Patients reported increased confidence in how to control their breathlessness and related anxiety, and improved knowledge of physiotherapy techniques to self-manage their condition particularly during exacerbations.
 Patients additionally reported heightened activity levels, resulting in patients being less housebound.
 They also strongly valued the alternative provision of specialist support in the home instead of a hospital admission.

-The following results are from the 14 months of the current project:
+The following results are from the city wide project:

-82% (410) of discharged patients have person centred goals set with them.
-The ethos of the service is to devise goals that are centred around the needs of the patient and written collaboratively with the patient..
+81% of patients have person centred goals with them.
+The ethos of the service is to devise goals that are centred around the needs of the patient and written collaboratively with the patient.
+This was completed with 81% of patients.
 Patients score these at the end of the intervention with 100% indicating complete success.

 Patients demonstrated improved levels of confidence in their own self-management, reduction in the impact of disease, and improvement in activity levels.
 They also were offered an alternative pathway to hospital admission by receiving safe and effective care within their home setting.

 Physiotherapist skills and knowledge were enhanced through the acute respiratory assessment, and subsequent treatment of respiratory patient autonomously within the patient’s home.
 Working within the multidisciplinary team approach, working towards person centred goals with links to the third sector ensure the benefits are continued into the future.

 Over 1400 patients have been supported through the project with an average referral rate of 88 patients per month.
 The summary of the financial savings are as follows: